 The changes taking place are happening much faster than most species can adapt.
 This pace of change is unprecedented in history.

 Every few years, the Intergovernmental Panel on Climate Change (IPCC) produces a synthesis of the climate science.
-The IPCC Fifth Assessment Report (AR5) Summary was released on 27 September 2013 – read more here.
+The IPCC Fifth Assessment Report (AR5) Summary was released on 27 September 2013 (AR6 is due out in 2022).
 AR5 noted that scientists are 95% certain that humans are the main cause of changes currently underway in the Earth’s climate systems.

 The concept of climate change has gained public attention in recent decades but researchers have been investigating the chemical and physical science behind it for over 100 hundred years.
 This timeline from the Skeptical Science website provides some key milestones in the development of the science about climate change, the greenhouse effect and global warming.